 - Go through a few trial and error iterations.

-- Regulate the data formats (As we extract raw data, it is possible that the data looks funny with weird formats.
+- Regulate the data formats (As we extract raw data, the data may look funny with weird formats.
 You need to clean the character formats and make them consistent and readable.)

 Web scraping sports projections are fast and easy.
 Yet, with a web scraping tool, you accomplish the entire process within simple clicks.
-I spent 1 hour reading up documentation of Beautiful Soup, experimenting how to locate the precise fields and writing Python code.
+I spent 1 hour reading up documentation of Beautiful Soup, experimenting on how to locate the precise fields, and writing Python code.

 Yet, I spent less than 10 minutes to set up the extraction with Octoparse.
-The best part is that once you have the crawler in hand, you can set a schedule, and let itself automate the extractions.
+The best part is that once you have the crawler in hand, you can set a schedule and let it automate the extractions.

 For players, you can monitor different site sources at the same time by setting extraction crawlers much easier:

 - FOX Sports

 The more data you collect, the more comprehensive your analysis will be.
 Now, you will obtain first-hand data even before the news comes out!

 Octoparse is having their best early Black Friday Deals with an extra 10% OFF everything on Nov.26th.
 They are definitely worth a few minutes of your time to check their products and deals.